Home / Quick Links / Security

 The Broken Hill Bank Mobile Banking App is a simple and secure way to manage your money.

 • Choosing a unique passcode.
-Don’t use birthdays, postcodes, names, phone numbers or anything else that’s easy for a scammer to discover.
+Avoid using easily discoverable information such as birthdays, postcodes, names, or phone numbers for your passcodes.
 Never re-use a passcode from somewhere else.

 • Keeping your passcodes secret.
 Don’t tell anyone or write it down.